NeilFeagan/KVT/README.md

 KiCad 5.1.2 or above is needed to open this project.
 KiCad 4 or below won't work.

 ## Notes
 I made this keyboard for a personal project, I am new to the circuit/keyboard designing in game.
-If you have any suggestions on improving the design in any form or fashion.
 If you open the pcb design you will see a bunch of numbers to the left of the finished design, those are spacing numbers for the footprints that I used.

+If you have any suggestions on improving the design message me on Reddit u/Hybrid65, thank you.